 For thousands of years, female human’s life choices and opportunities have been limited, largely for political reasons, but justified on the grounds of ‘biological determinism’ i.e. that they are ‘made’ for reproduction, exclusively, whereas male humans may take on a variety of social roles, independent of their reproductive capacity.
 Or, as succinctly described by Sherry Ortner (1974), ‘female is to male as nature is to culture’.

 1. Well, maybe we could start by better addressing the medical issues that created the need to imagine a ‘wandering’, ‘possessed’, or ‘hysterical’ womb, in the first place?
 After all, we do know what these specific female-prevalent health issues are, since they have been well documented over the past three thousand years…

-Thanks to the relatively recent discovery of hormones (1905), we now know that (aside from uterine or bladder prolapses, caused by postnatal muscle weakness in the pelvic area), all of these health issues can be greatly affected, if not caused, by the hormonal changes occurring during the menstrual cycle (even epilepsy!).
-So it wasn’t the womb’s fault after all!
+We now know that (aside from uterine or bladder prolapses, caused by postnatal muscle weakness in the pelvic area), all of these health issues can be worsened by the natural changes occurring during the menstrual cycle (even epilepsy!).
+The womb merely responds to such changes, it isn’t the cause…

 2. It might also help to study these ‘women’s health’ issues within endocrinology (hormonal systems and their disorders), rather than assuming that they naturally fit under obstetrics and gynaecology (childbirth and female reproductive diseases/disorders), or splitting them up into different medical specialisms depending on the main symptom experienced, e.g. psychiatry, neurology , or gastroenterology?